Two varieties of optic nerve infarction exist: nonarteritic and arteritic.

 The optic disk is swollen and elevated, and the swollen nerve fibers obscure the fine surface vessels of the optic nerve.
 Often hemorrhages surround the optic disk.
 The optic disk may be pale in the arteritic variety and hyperemic in the nonarteritic variety.
-In both varieties, visual field examination often shows a defect in the inferior and central visual fields.
+In both varieties, visual field examination often shows an altitudinal and/or central defect.

-Diagnosis is based mainly on clinical evaluation, but ancillary testing may be needed.
+Diagnosis of optic nerve infarction is based mainly on clinical evaluation, but ancillary testing may be needed.
 Most important is to exclude the arteritic variety because the other eye is at risk if treatment is not started quickly.
 Immediate tests include ESR, CBC, and C-reactive protein.
-ESR is usually dramatically elevated in the arteritic variety, often exceeding 100 mm/h, and normal in the nonarteritic variety.
+ESR is usually dramatically elevated in the arteritic variety, often exceeding 100 mm/hour, and normal in the nonarteritic variety.
 C-reactive protein is also elevated and is more sensitive than ESR in diagnosing giant cell arteritis Giant Cell Arteritis Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
 Symptoms of polymyalgia... read more .
-CBC is done to identify thrombocytosis (> 400 × 103/µL), which adds to the positive and negative predictive value of using ESR alone.
+CBC is done to identify thrombocytosis (> 400 × 103/mcL), which adds to the positive and negative predictive value of using ESR alone.

-If giant cell arteritis is suspected, corticosteroids should be started immediately, and temporal artery biopsy should be done as soon as feasible (at least within 1 to 2 wk because effects of the prednisone therapy may reduce the diagnostic yield of histopathology).
+If giant cell arteritis is suspected, corticosteroids should be started immediately, and temporal artery biopsy should be done as soon as feasible (at least within 1 to 2 weeks because effects of the prednisone therapy may reduce the diagnostic yield of histopathology).
 Changes in C-reactive protein level are useful for monitoring disease activity and the response to treatment.
 For isolated cases of progressive vision loss, CT or MRI of the brain and orbits should be done to rule out compressive lesions.

 For nonarteritic ischemic optic neuropathy, additional testing may be indicated based on the suspected cause or risk factor.
 For example, if patients have excessive daytime sleepiness or snoring or are obese, polysomnography should be considered to diagnose obstructive sleep apnea.
-If patients have vision loss on awakening, 24-h BP monitoring can be done.
+If patients have vision loss on awakening, 24-hour blood pressure monitoring can be done.